-ČEZ Group forms one of the largest electricity conglomerates in Central and South-eastern Europe.
-The core business of ČEZ Group is the generation and subsequent distribution and sale of electricity, including the related provision of power system ancillary services. ČEZ Group's businesses also include the generation, distribution and sale of heat, the mining and processing of raw materials, construction and civil engineering, maintenance and upgrades of power plants and the distribution grid, as well as information technologies, telecommunications and scientific research in selected fields.
+CEZ GROUP forms one of the largest electricity conglomerates in Central and South-eastern Europe.
+The core business of CEZ GROUP is the generation and subsequent distribution and sale of electricity, including the related provision of power system ancillary services.
+CEZ GROUP's businesses also include the generation, distribution and sale of heat, the mining and processing of raw materials, construction and civil engineering, maintenance and upgrades of power plants and the distribution grid, as well as information technologies, telecommunications and scientific research in selected fields. ČEZ shares are listed on the Prague Stock Exchange and the Warsaw Stock Exchange, but also traded in Frankfurt, Berlin and Munich (unsolicited listing).

-In the Czech Republic, ČEZ Group is the dominant electricity producer with a market share of 74% of generated electricity, a 46% market share of mining, 62% of electricity distribution and 53% of electricity supply in the Czech Republic (source: ČEZ, ERO), making it the most vertically integrated electricity company in the country. ČEZ Group is the largest company in the Czech Republic in terms of total assets and profitability.
-Outside of the Czech Republic, ČEZ Group has a market share of approximately 17% of electricity sold in Romania and 39.9% of electricity sold in Bulgaria (source: ČEZ, distribution companies, national statistics). ČEZ Group also owns the Elcho (238MW) and Skawina (592MW) power plants in Poland and Varna (1,260MW) power plant in Bulgaria (see "Strategy and Initiatives - International Expansion" and "Significant Foreign Stakes and Investment Opportunities" below).
+In the Czech Republic, CEZ GROUP is the dominant electricity producer with a market share of 73% of generated electricity, a 47% market share of lignite mining, 61%1 of electricity distribution and 45% of electricity supply in the Czech Republic,2 making it the most vertically integrated electricity company in the Czech Republic. ČEZ is the largest company in the Czech Republic in terms of total assets and profitability.
+CEZ GROUP also owns the Elcho (238MW) and the Skawina (592MW) power plants in Poland and the Varna (1,260MW) power plant in Bulgaria (see "Strategy and Initiatives - International Expansion" and "Significant Foreign Stakes and Investment Opportunities" below).
+As of 31 December 2008, CEZ GROUP consisted of 84 companies (including ČEZ, as the parent company), 61 of which are incorporated in Central and Western Europe (45 in the Czech Republic) and 23 in South-East Europe.